Luca Guadagnino's unrealized projects: American Psycho

 After the 1991 publication of Bret Easton Ellis's American Psycho in Italy, Guadagnino himself wrote a script adaptation of the novel.
 "I was obsessed with the book," he later said.
 "I was very sad when they made the movie because I wanted to make the movie."
 In October 2024, Guadagnino was entering final negotiations to direct a "new interpretation" of American Psycho, with Scott Z. Burns adapting for Lionsgate.
 It was rumored that Jacob Elordi would star in the lead role as Patrick Bateman, however that December, Variety confirmed that Austin Butler would be playing Bateman.
 At CinemaCon 2025, Guadagnino updated that "the script is coming out very handsomely" and that he was "in conversation with very exciting performers to play the leads."
 The following month, Chloë Sevigny, who had co-starred in the 2000 adaptation, was revealed to have pitched Guadagnino the idea of returning to play the same character.
 In June, Patrick Schwarzenegger was also named to possibly take on the lead role.
 When asked in September if Sevigny would appear in the film, Guadagnino replied, "I don't talk about American Psycho. [...]
 The answer is if the movie happens, for sure."
+In February 2026, Ellis divulged on his podcast that several high-profile actors had turned down the leading role, which he attributing to their reluctancy about living up to Christian Bale's portrayal of the character.
+The author went on to say that the initial script may not have been up to par, which is why it had been rewritten, with a new draft then circulating.
+As for how faithful the Guadagnino film would be to his source material and Mary Harron's version, he said to expect something "completely different."
+On August 7, journalist Jeff Sneider reported that Guadagnino was continuing to refine the script with Burns, whilst struggling to land on a lead actor.
+There was speculation that Lionsgate was losing patience and considering moving forward without him; with several possible replacements already identified by that point.
+In a GQ interview on August 13, Drew Starkey was asked about the rumor that he might be reteaming with Guadagnino on American Psycho.
+"No comment," Starkey said, before adding, "The script is amazing, though."